AliceAii/ADHD_STEM-Outcomes_Causal-Fairness-Analysis/README.md

 ### Data

 This study uses data from the [High School Longitudinal Study of 2009 (HSLS:09)](https://nces.ed.gov/surveys/hsls09/) administered by the National Center for Education Statistics (NCES).
-Access requires a restricted-use data license.

 ## References